 Domino’s Ax-Series of continuous inkjet printers are an ideal print solution for batch coding a variety of food and beverage products and packaging including glass jars, plastic bottles, and cardboard boxes.
 While Domino’s V-Series range of thermal transfer overprinters are ideal for printing on flexible film packaging, laminated cardboard, and stand up pouches.

-Batch code printers are critical for the pharmaceutical industry, where manufacturing dates, best before dates, anti-counterfeit Data Matrix codes, and regional legislative serialisation codes are often required by law.
+Batch code printers are critical for the pharmaceutical industry, where manufacturing dates, best before dates, anti-counterfeit Data Matrix codes, and regional legislative serialization codes are often required by law.

-Adding codes to pharmaceutical products is vital for making sure that drugs and medical devices are correctly monitored, and not abused by patients, those within the medical industry, or increasingly, criminal organisations.
+Adding codes to pharmaceutical products is vital for making sure that drugs and medical devices are correctly monitored, and not abused by patients, those within the medical industry, or increasingly, criminal organizations.

 Domino Printing’s Gx-Series thermal inkjet range of printers are non-contact ink coding machines that can achieve high-resolution printing, at very fast speeds (up to 300m a minute).
 These are ideal for the mass coding of drug and medical devices complex codes and messages to ensure compliance with regional and global legislation.